-Click Join on the options bar.
+2. Click Join on the options bar.

-- Type the following values in the Active Directory Configuration dialog: - In Domain Name (FQDN), type a fully qualified domain name for the ADS; for example, AD12.acme.com.
-(This is a required field.) - NOTE: Supported domain names are limited to 64 characters in length and can only consist of a combination of A-Z, a-z, 0-9, and three special characters: a dash (-), a period (.), and an underscore (). - In Username, type a valid user name that meets the user name quidelines for the ADS.
-(This is a required field.) - NOTE: Supported user names are limited to 64 characters in length and can only consist of a combination of A-Z, a-z, 0-9, and three special characters: a dash (-), a period (.), and an underscore (). - In Password, type a valid password that meets the password guidelines for the ADS.
+- 3. Type the following values in the Active Directory Configuration dialog: - In Domain Name (FQDN), type a fully qualified domain name for the ADS; for example, AD12.acme.com.
+(This is a required field.)

+• In Username, type a valid user name that meets the user name guidelines for the ADS.
+(This is a required field.)

+NOTE: Supported user names are limited to 64 characters in length and can only consist of a combination of A-Z, a-z, 0-9, and three special characters: a dash (-), a period (.), and an underscore (\).

+- In Password, type a valid password that meets the password guidelines for the ADS.
 (This is a required field.) - In Org Unit, type a valid organizational name that meets the organization name guidelines for the ADS.
-(This is an optional field.) - Click Join Domain to configure your system with these ADS settings (or click Cancel to display the Active Directory
+(This is an optional field.) - 4.
+Click Join Domain to configure your system with these ADS settings (or click Cancel to display the Active Directory page).

-NOTE: If you configure CIFS container share paths, these will be displayed in a CIFS Container Share Path pane in the Active Directory page.

-To leave an ADS domain, click Leave in the Active Directory page.
+5. To leave an ADS domain, click Leave in the Active Directory page.

-- Leaving the configured ADS domain requires that you enter the following: - a.
+- 6. Leaving the configured ADS domain requires that you enter the following: - a.
 In Username, enter a valid user name for the ADS domain. - b.
 In Password, enter a valid password for the ADS domain. - Click Leave Domain to direct your DR Series system to leave the ADS domain (or click Cancel to display the Active Directory page).